my10c/r53-ufw/README.md

 ## Background

-Imagine you have to manage access to a server for engineers that works from home (and they do not have a static IP, it can change anytime) or they are temporary at a remote location and make things more fun they are in a different timezone too.
-Like a good secure setup the sever is protected by some firewall rule (UFW), so now you have to wake-up, login to the server (hopely there is only 1 server?), adjustment to the firewall rule.
+Imagine you have to manage access to servers for engineers that works from home (and they do not have a static IP, it can change anytime) or they are temporary at a remote location and make things more fun they are in a different timezone too.
+Like a good secure setup the servers are protected by some firewall (UFW), so now you have to wake-up, login to the servers (hopely there are not to many?), make adjustment to the firewall rule.
 Go back to bed and remember to cleanup these rules... fun right?

 ### A solution